Quantum LOSR networks cannot generate graph states with high fidelity

-The inflation technique~\cite{wolfe2019inflation} turns out to be an useful tool to study network entanglement~\cite{navascues2020genuine,hansenne2022symmetries}.
+\textit{Three-qudit GHZ states and the inflation technique.}--- The inflation technique~\cite{wolfe2019inflation} turns out to be an useful tool to study network entanglement~\cite{navascues2020genuine,hansenne2022symmetries}.
 Unless otherwise stated, we consider networks with bipartite sources only.
 For a given network as the triangle network depicted in Fig.~\ref{fig:TQN} and also in Fig.~2(a), the copies of sources are sent to different copies of the parties as in Fig.~2(b) and Fig.~2(c).
 In principle, the source states may also be wired differently in different kinds of inflation.
 For convenience, here we use also edges with only one vertex as in Fig.~2(d) and Fig.~2(e), which means that the particles, which have not appeared in the state, are traced out in the source states.

 The key idea of the inflation method is the following: If the three-particle state $\rho$ can be prepared in the network, the six-particle states $\gamma$ and $\eta$ can be prepared in the inflated networks as well.
 The states $\gamma$ and $\eta$ share some marginals with $\rho$ and with each other.
 So, if one can prove that six-particle states with these desired properties do not exist, the state $\rho$ is not reachable in the original network.